eachristgr/Speech_Enhancement_with_UNET/README.md

 <img src="https://github.com/eachristgr/Speech_Enhancement_with_UNET/blob/master/__imgs/UNET_Shape.png?raw=true?raw=true"/>

 Note that the input of the model is noisy speech magnitude spectrometers while as an output two cases were examined.
-In the first the output was the magnitude spectrograms of the noise and in the second the magnitude spectrograms of the clean speech.
+As stated above, in the first the output was the magnitude spectrograms of the noise and in the second the magnitude spectrograms of the enhanced speech.

 Τhe **s00_tools.py** and **s02_CreateSpects.py** files show the process by which the spectrograms were created and in the **Dataset_My_Spects** folder there is an screenshot that show how the spectrograms were saved.